DaWe35/image-router/README.md

 # Image Router API

 A simple API router for image generation services that follows the OpenAI API schema.
-This service acts as a proxy between your application and OpenAI's image generation API.
+This service acts as a proxy between your application and DeepInfra's image generation API.

 ## Features